 My father died in his nineties, decades after his service ended, and I carry with me those Memorial Day talks — every story, every word, every inflection.
 Once a year on Memorial Day, I sit quietly, and think about Dad’s friends, people I never met, who died in the war.
 I silently honor them for protecting and preserving the world I would be born into.

 Amy Kaufman Burk is a novelist, blogger and mother of three grown children.
 Amy wrote her first novel, Hollywood High: Achieve The Honorable, follows Caroline Black and her friends as they navigate a diverse high school with over forty languages spoken among the students.
 Her second novel, Tightwire, follows Caroline Black, now a young adult, through her rookie year of training as a psychology intern, treating her first patient — a brilliant, angry, troubled young man with a past filed with secrets that haunt him.
-Amy blogs on a variety of subjects including parenting, gender equality, LGBTQ+ and a Rolling Stones concert.
+Amy blogs on a variety of subjects including parenting, LGBTQ+ ally support, gender equality and a Rolling Stones concert.
 Amy also collaborates with educators who use her books in their curriculum.